 So we showed him round.

-This was a big mistake.
+This was the big mistake.

 it came down to it

 and prizing up the edges of the carpet

 as if we had woodworm

 finally disappeared into the cellar

 emerging with a hammer

 and a pickaxe